Armandoxh/slamazon/README.md

 Place an order, view the order details, and edit your orders.
 Will your order get delivered?
 Maybe.
 Our delivery guys  are on strike.
 Something about unpaid wages.

+Approach:
+1) User populates a basket,
+2) when the user decides to place the order it gets added to a list of Orders
+3) Basket is cleared
+4) User gets pushed the new order
+5) order, user gets rendered and passsed to the view

 Technologies used:
 -html
 -js